Mange in Cats: Symptoms and Natural Treatment

 If you need a home remedy in a pinch, an apple cider vinegar rinse is a gentle way to cleanse and soothe skin irritation.
 The acidity helps kill parasites, so if you've got nothing else on hand, don't hurry to the pet store to buy lime sulfur spray — just dilute apple cider vinegar with water!

 It's easier for both you and your cat if you're able to prevent mange and other skin conditions.
 But in order to do that, it's best to look not just at your cat's skin, but at its health on the whole.
 Every choice you make on its behalf can have an effect on overall health and wellbeing.
 Here are some of the ways you can keep your cat healthy everyday so that health crises like mange are less likely to crop up:

 Healthy diet - An organic diet that meets your cat's nutritional needs is the foundation of health.
 Your cat should be eating protein-rich food with some fat and a minimal amount of carbs — in fact, cats have no dietary requirements for carbs.
 Cats' digestive systems aren't meant to process ingredients like wheat, soy, corn, or dairy, and these fillers may even cause inflammation.
 If the immune system is busy dealing with food it can't easily process, it has less energy to spare for fighting off mites that cause mange.
 Choose food that provides nourishing ingredients in the right amounts.
 If you give your cat treats or table scraps, make sure these match with dietary needs and tolerances.

 Immune-boosting supplements - The healing power of neem bark can also be ingested in powder form to boost your cat's immune system from the inside out.
-This neem bark powder supplement promotes the body's innate response to pathogens and provides antioxidants.
+Neem bark promotes the body's innate response to pathogens and provides antioxidants.